- Digital access

 Q: Why don’t you pre-screen all of the comments?

-A: We do actively moderate and pre-screen the comments for threads on some stories we think will be particularly controversial.
+A: We do actively moderate and pre-screen comments on some stories we think will be particularly controversial.
 But we don't have the staff resources to read and approve every comment on our site before it is posted.
 That's why we provide readers the tools to help us keep the conversation civil through the "flag" and "like" links.
+We encourage readers to flag comments that violate our Terms of Service.

 Q: Why do you require registration in order to comment?